Airborne lifetime of respiratory droplets: Results and discussion

-Each of the two effects described above -- finite domain for large droplets and vaporisation for small droplets -- leads to a departure from normal to lognormal distribution.
+Each of the two effects described above -- finite domain for large droplets and vaporization for small droplets -- leads to a departure from normal distribution.
 For intermediate size droplets ($R_{0}=35\:\mathrm{\mu m}$), sufficiently large air velocity can trigger a combined effect that dramatically increases the probability for anomalously long lifetimes, as manifested by the $\phi=0.7$ PDF in figure \ref{fig:pdfU03}.
-The average lifetime for these relatively large droplets is 45 seconds, however \%10 of all droplets are predicted to remain airborne more than 90 seconds.
-For comparison, less than \%1 of droplets for the equivalent PDF in figure \ref{fig:pdfU01} remain airborne after 90 seconds.
-Recalling that the number of viral particles carried by a droplet is proportional to $R_{0}^3$, such non-negligible probabilities for anomalously long lifetime in large droplets can lead to high infection rates.
+The average lifetime for these relatively large droplets is 45 seconds, however 11\% of all droplets are predicted to remain airborne more than 90 seconds.
+For comparison, less than 1\% of droplets for the equivalent PDF in figure \ref{fig:pdfU01} remain airborne after 90 seconds.
+As such large droplets can potentially carry a significant viral load, the non-negligible probabilities for anomalously long lifetime can have an effect on virus transmission.

-Our findings have practical implications: the results throughout suggest that maintaining a high relative humidity in indoor spaces can mitigate the risk of respiratory transmission by shortening the lifetime of saliva droplets.
-This may be achieved, for example, by using commercially available humidifiers.
-The statistical analysis proposes that damping of turbulence in a room can significantly decrease the probability for anomalously long lifetime of droplets, thus further alleviating the risk of transmission.
-This in turn suggests that indoor ventilation strategies, the aim of which is to discharge droplets with a mean flow of air, should also account for a possibly undesired byproduct of mean flows -- the triggering or enhancement of turbulence in the entire room.
-Droplets can possibly be entrained within vortices rather than flow out of a room, which may significantly increase the risk of respiratory transmission.